12-DAY TRIP/10 DAYS OF CYCLING – from €1,775

 Take a guided bike tour through some of the wildest and most beautiful countryside on the border between Portugal and Spain, exploring ancient towns, frontier forts and rugged landscapes.

 This is our toughest tour and not for inexperienced riders as it requires being able to cycle around 80km (50 miles) on consecutive days.
-Although there are no major mountains, some days also involve considerable amounts of climbing – up to 1,300m (4,200ft) of ascent.
+Although there are no major mountains, some days also involve considerable amounts of climbing.
 (See the itinerary below for more details.)
 Heat can also be a significant issue.

 On the other hand, we don’t rush the ride as this bike trip will take you via some of the most beautiful scenery and quietest roads to be found anywhere in Portugal, taking in isolated villages, picturesque swimming holes, dramatic castles and sweeping panoramas.